Home > Energy Guides > Gas & Electricity Bills > Standard Variable Tariffs

 Will my standard tariff come to an end?

-No. Standard tariffs do not have end dates, but the supplier can increase the price of your tariff at any time.
+No. SVTs do not have end dates, but the supplier can increase the price of your tariff at any time, as long as it does not exceed the current energy price cap.

-If you are on a fixed tariff and you don’t switch you will normally roll on to you suppliers’ standard tariff at the end of your contract.
+If you are on a fixed tariff and you don’t switch by the end date of you contract, you will go on to your supplier's SVT.

 Compare gas and electricity deals